lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 #### React Router 4

-React Router 4 is a complete ground up re-imagining of React Router, introducing breaking changes.
+React Router 4 is a complete ground-up re-imagining of React Router, introducing breaking changes.
 But that's not all bad.
-We have a [practical run down of React Router 4](https://auth0.com/blog/react-router-4-practical-tutorial/) to cover all the bases, but I for one love the new direction React Router has taken on their path to 5.0.
+We have a [practical guide to React Router 4](https://auth0.com/blog/react-router-4-practical-tutorial/) that covers all the bases, and I love the new direction React Router has taken on their path to 5.0.

 React Router is a set of navigational components that offers declarative routing in your React application.
 That means you can control your application through the URL.
 It has powerful features such as lazy code loading, dynamic route matching, and location transition handling built in.